Greekforce1821/mycp/README.md

 SOFTWARE.

-## Credits
+## Authors

-The above program is a creation of [Spyros Kokotos](https://github.com/Greekforce1821) & [Christos Karydis](https://github.com/chriskarydis), and you can use it for your personal projects or further develop it as long as you always give credit to the creators.
+The above program is a creation of [Spyros Kokotos](https://github.com/Greekforce1821) spiroskoeu@gmail.com & [Christos Karydis](https://github.com/chriskarydis) chriskaridis76@gmail.com, and you can use it for your personal projects or further develop it as long as you always give credit to the creators.